-I don’t know why but some Gucci tiger pillows came up in my Pinterest feed.
-I don’t shop at Gucci, it’s a bit out of my price range and I’m not one for designer labels.
+Some Gucci tiger pillows came up in my Pinterest feed.
+I don’t shop at Gucci, it’s a bit out of my price range, and I’m not one for designer labels.

 When I saw these pillows, I loved them and wanted them.
-But there was no way I was going to pay that price for them.
+But there was no way I would pay that price for them.

-I liked the funky designs of the pillows, they were just what I needed for my home office chair.
+I liked the funky designs of the pillows; they were just what I needed for my home office chair.
 The pillows looked very simple to recreate.
-They basically consisted of embroidery patched on either velvet or tartan fabric and were trimmed with a coloured fringe.
+They consisted of embroidery patched on either velvet or tartan fabric and were trimmed with a coloured fringe.

-After a quick search online, I saw that the large embroidery patches could be bought very cheaply.
-I wanted a tiger pillow so I choose a large tiger embroidery patch.
+After a quick online search, I saw that the large embroidery patches could be bought cheaply.
+I wanted a tiger pillow, so I chose a large tiger embroidery patch.
 There were quite a few tiger designs to choose from.

 This pillow was not a direct copy, just inspired by Gucci.
-I didn’t want the words Gucci on my pillow but something more personal to me.
+I didn’t want the words Gucci on my pillow but something more personal.

 I went for the words “Sit Down”.
 Not only was this a humorous pun, Sit Down by James was my wedding song.
 So the phrase has extra meaning.